thorchain/docs/frequently-asked-questions/README.md

 #### I used a Taproot BTC address to swap or add liquidity

 THORChain does NOT currently support Taproot.
-User funds will be lost!
+User funds will be lost if sent to or from a taproot address!